out to sea, several Japanese merchant ships are mysteriously

 lost in the incidents, but a few manage to reach the

-nearby Odo Island before dyeing of radiation poisoning.
+nearby Odo Island before dying of radiation poisoning.

 An investigation is then launched to the island to uncover